 Click here for more on brushing tips

 Not necessarily.
 In fact, electric toothbrushes can be very technique-sensitive and the vibrations might be difficult for your child to accept.
 Many electric toothbrushes may not have any added effect at all, and require you to brush exactly as if it were a regular toothbrush.
 With that said, the right electric toothbrush can make brushing more fun, ensure the proper amount of time is spent brushing, and enhance an individuals ability to clean their teeth if used appropriately.
-If you are interested to learn more, Dr. Seman and Dr. Knight would be happy to discuss what type of toothbrush is best for your child and how it should be used.
+If you are interested to learn more, Dr. Seman and Dr. Priestley would be happy to discuss what type of toothbrush is best for your child and how it should be used.

 As soon as you start brushing the first tooth, you should use toothpaste.
 By introducing toothpaste early on, your child will accept it when they are older.
 You might be surprised how many children refuse to use toothpaste when all that they had when they were younger was a wet toothbrush.